iCliniq Logo

 The softening of dead tissues without the bacterial putrefactive processes was a possibility.
 In 1890, Salkowski called this phenomenon postmortem digestion or autodigestion.
 This occurs due to intracellular enzymatic changes.
 The expression "autolysis," now in vogue to designate the same phenomena, was introduced in 1900 by Jacoby.
 Since then, it has gained increasing prominence in various problems of chemical pathology.

 Some believe that postmortem autolysis is a continuation of a normal internal vital process.
-With the difficulty of evaluating the behavior of autolysis enzymes, it has been concluded that the intracellular proteases responsible for autolysis are not like pepsin or trypsin; the existence of specific anti-enzymes for defense is a consideration.
-The autolyzing enzymes are in the form of precursors or pro-enzymes.
+Because evaluating the behavior of autolysis enzymes is difficult, it has been concluded that the intracellular proteases responsible for autolysis are not like pepsin or trypsin; the existence of specific anti-enzymes for defense is a consideration.
+The autolyzing enzymes are precursors or pro-enzymes.
 These enzymes become active after death.
 Acid has to make the protein substrate susceptible to digestion.

-The tissues like the liver, spleen, pancreas, gastric mucosa, and leukocytes contain proteolytic enzymes, which are pepsin, trypsin, or erepsin type.
-These erepsin enzymes need hydrogen ion concentration which makes them alkaline.
-The pepsin cannot act in an alkaline or neutral solution.
-The pepsin is predominant in the stomach and the trypsin in the pancreas.
-The pancreatic trypsin and gastric pepsin are extracted from the cells.
+Tissues like the liver, spleen, pancreas, gastric mucosa, and leukocytes contain proteolytic enzymes, which are pepsin, trypsin, or erepsin type.
+These erepsin enzymes need hydrogen ion concentration, which makes them alkaline.
+Pepsin cannot act in an alkaline or neutral solution.
+Pepsin is predominant in the stomach and trypsin in the pancreas.
+Pancreatic trypsin and gastric pepsin are extracted from the cells.

 What Is the Process of Autolysis?

-• The sodium-potassium ATP pump maintains the membrane potential of the cell.
+The sodium-potassium ATP pump maintains the cell's membrane potential.
 If this pump fails, it can lead to a loss of membrane potential.
 This happens as sodium ions accumulate in the cell and potassium ions decrease through the ionic channels.
 This membrane potential loss causes calcium ions to move in the cell.
 A difference follows this change in the cell's water content due to osmotic pressure.

-• Water retention, ion changes, and acid damage the cell membrane, lysosome, and peroxisome.
-Lysosomes are membranous organelles consisting of broad-spectrum enzymes which can cause hydrolytic deconstruction of the following: proteins, lipids, carbohydrates, esters, and sulfates.
+Water retention, ion changes, and acid damage the cell membrane, lysosome, and peroxisome.
+Lysosomes are membranous organelles consisting of broad-spectrum enzymes that can cause hydrolytic deconstruction of the following: proteins, lipids, carbohydrates, esters, and sulfates.

-• The molecular contents of the cell are protected from the lysosomal enzymes by maintaining the pH of cytosol.
-The lysosomal activity is useful at acidic pH.
+The molecular contents of the cell are protected from lysosomal enzymes by maintaining the pH of the cytosol.
+Lysosomal activity is useful at acidic pH.
 The accumulation of glycolysis products decreases the pH of the cell and reduces the effect.
 Also, lysosomal membranes damaged by water retention in the cell release lysosomal enzymes.
-These enzymes get active because of decreased cytosol pH and use in cellular components.
+These enzymes become active because of decreased cytosol pH and are used in cellular components.

-• Peroxisomes are responsible for lipid breakdown, especially long-chain fatty acids.
+Peroxisomes are responsible for lipid breakdown, especially long-chain fatty acids.
 Without the electron transport chain and involved cell mechanisms, lipid breakdown does not occur.
 Peroxisomes bring about the catabolism of fatty acids and reactive oxygen.
-Fatty acids and oxygen are released in the cytosol when the peroxisomal membrane is damaged due to water retention and digestion by enzymes.
+Fatty acids and oxygen are released in the cytosol when the peroxisomal membrane is damaged due to water retention and enzyme digestion.

 What Are the Factors Influencing Autolysis?

 Autolysis occurs after the death of an organism; the changes are similar to postmortem or post-death changes.
 The process of autolysis is internal.
 However, internal and external factors can influence the occurrence rate.
 For example, warm temperatures increase the function of autolysis, and cold temperatures slow it down.
-Therefore, one can consider a dead animal lying in the heat will autolyze faster than an animal when stored or placed in cooler surroundings.
-Also, a large animal will autolyze faster than a smaller size animal.
-This happens because the core body temperature stays warmer in larger mass compared to smaller mass.
+Therefore, a dead animal lying in the heat will autolyze faster than an animal when stored or placed in calmer surroundings.
+Also, a large animal will autolyze faster than a smaller animal.
+This happens because the core body temperature stays warmer in larger masses than in smaller masses.

 The liver, pancreas, and intestines autolyze faster as they have more self-digesting enzymes.
 The rate of autolysis does not affect daily activities.
 Histology analyzes biological tissues for disease diagnosis, forensic investigations, and archeological history.